pramit-mondal76/hacktoberfest/README.md

 3) Fork the repo
 4) Make a branch
     - Commit and push the changes
+5) Add yourself in the contributors file

-5) Make a pull request
+6) Make a pull request

 Feel free to contribute to this repo.